 |Currency||Trading, translational, and transactional.||Diversify by country among stocks and businesses.|

 |Liquidity||Excess time to exit positions.||Invest over 90% of the Fund in stocks we can exit in seven days or less2.|

 What are some attractive opportunities in the smaller companies’ universe?

 FGP believes long-term earnings growth, strong investment results, and ESG compliance are not mutually exclusive.
 We see attractive opportunities in at least two dozen types of businesses, including:

-- a company offering non-invasive aesthetic treatments globally
+- Maker of non-invasive aesthetic treatment devices globally

 About the lead portfolio manager

 Ray Szutu, CFA, Portfolio Manager – Global Smaller Companies